EchoMAV/EchoTherm-Daemon/README.md

 The idea here is that an EchoTherm Daemon is started which manages the camera, looks for connects/disconnects, and creates the V4L loopback device

-The user interacts with the daemon using the "echotherm" application, which communicates with the Daemon using a simple socket.
+The user interacts with the daemon using the "echotherm" application, which communicates with the Daemon using a simple socket on port 9182.

 ### Installation
 Run
 ```
 sudo ./install.sh
 ```
+The installation will place echotherd and echotherm in `/usr/local/bin` so they can be run from anywhere.

 ### Uninstallation
 Run